-Basic approach and rationale
+Review of basic approach and rationale

-- Measure visibility function on range of different baselines, each sensitive to structure on an angular scale λ/B . - Interferometry is often the only way to investigate these scales.
+- We need to measure the visibility function on a range of different baselines, each sensitive to structure on an angular scale λ/B . - Interferometry is often the only way to investigate these scales.

 - What are the things that make interferometry less than straightforward in practice?

 - Sampling of the (u, v) plane

+- Beam relay

-- Delay lines
+- Delay compensation

 - Beam combination

 - Spatial wavefront fluctuations

 - Temporal wavefront fluctuations

 - Sensitivity

 - Calibration

 - What are the things that make interferometry less than straightforward in practice?

 - Sampling of the (u, v) plane

+- Beam relay

-- Delay lines
+- Delay compensation

 - Beam combination

 - Spatial wavefront fluctuations

 - Temporal wavefront fluctuations

 - Sensitivity

 - Calibration